antoniofull/thexpatmagazine.com/src/pages/blog/2014-04-06-canary-islands-facts.md

 **2 &#8211; The canary island pine is a tree capable of resist to fire.**

-it&#8217;s property to refrigerate and regenerate made it resistant to fire.
+it's property to refrigerate and regenerate made it resistant to fire.
 After a fire, even if the plant is destroyed, it can grow up again  from the lower trunk.
 Is one of the most resistant conifers in the world. (<a href="https://en.wikipedia.org/wiki/Pinus_canariensis" target="_blank">wikipedia</a>)

 **3 &#8211; Hierro island once was the prime meridian before greenwich**